abaplint/abaplint-sci-client/docs/installation.md

 - Dependency depth - Defines over how many levels the check will try to resolve dependencies of ABAP classes (via inheritance, interfaces, attributes, or types)
 - Continue into SAP objects - Decides if dependencies of SAP objects should be included in the check
 - Use cache - Select if dependencies and serialized files shall be cache in transparent tables
-- HTTP timeout - Setting for HTTP connection to abaplint SCI server (in milliseconds)
+- HTTP timeout - Setting for HTTP connection to abaplint SCI server
 - SSL ID - Setting for HTTP connection (default ANONYM)

 4. Package Configuration